Xenomes/Domoticz-ZiggoHorizon-Plugin/README.md

 # Ziggo Mediabox XL (Horizon)
-Python plugin for Domoticz to control the Ziggo Mediabox
+Python plugin for Domoticz to control the Ziggo Mediabox.

+This plugin enables you to use the following actions:
+- Toggle power
+- Send key (by remote control popup)

 ## Prerequisites
 Your Ziggo Mediabox needs a fixed ip address on your network.
 An instruction to setup de Ziggo Mediabox can be found: